Entitlement to health services

 Establishing ordinary residency

-If you are coming to live in Ireland or returning here to live, you must satisfy the Health Service Executive (HSE) that you are "ordinarily resident" – that you are living in Ireland and intend to live here for at least one year.
+If you are coming to live in Ireland or returning here to live, you must satisfy the Health Service Executive (HSE) that you are ordinarily resident – that you have been living in Ireland for at least a year or you intend to live here for at least one year.

 To establish that a person is ordinarily resident the HSE may require: